kallaway/100-days-of-code/r1-unity-log.md

 **R1D21 - December 11th, 2020**
 Kept working on the last part of the battle against the Waverly Brothers.
 This time The Stone vs Reg The Shinning Moon and Toothless Bruno.
 It's still missing a couple of parts and there are some parts that I need to translate from Spanish to English.
 Also added most of the extra options to Unity.
 I still have to organize the Story Design a bit more since I'm not happy with the way it's looking right now.

+**R1D22 - December 14th, 2020**
+Added a rustic inventory manager Scriptable Object and managed to make it activate an State based on whether the player picked a weapon or not.
+I tested it without picking the weapon, and when I picked it and it worked fine.
+Also added an script to reset the game each time the player started the game, or picked the option to start the game over.
+I also completed the remaining text for the last part of the fight against the Weaverly brothers.